-Those who meet the admission standards will be admitted until the last day for enrollment during the semester requested.
+Although TAMUG does not have an application deadline, applicants who meet the admissions standards will be admitted until available seats are filled.
 All application credentials should preferably be received by March 1 for the fall term.
-International students must meet the deadlines specified in the International Admission section of this catalog.
+International students must meet the deadlines specified in the International Admission section of this catalog (pg.
+12).

-Freshman Admission
+Freshman Admission Criteria